 - Quizzes for each lesson (PDF)

 Credit: ½ Credit for High-School (or Upper Middle-School) Language Arts or Writing

 What Homeschool Moms Are Saying …

-this is a SOLID program for high school students.
-With an engaging instructor, in-depth lessons, it would be an asset to a homeschool family and a great half-credit option for high school. ~ Jolanthe Erb
+“This is a SOLID program for high school students.
+With an engaging instructor, in-depth lessons, it would be an asset to a homeschool family and a great half-credit option for high school.” – Jolanthe Erb (Read the Full Review)